wso2/open-healthcare-docs/en/docs/hl7/guides/parsing-and-serializing.md

 ## Serialize HL7 messages

-The following example demonstrates how to serialize(encode) an HL7v2 ADT_A01 message using Ballerina.
-The example defines a custom patient record and a data mapping function to convert the patient record to an ADT_A01 message.
+The following example demonstrates how to serialize (encode) an HL7v2 QRY_A19 message using Ballerina.

 ### Step 1: Create the integration